Carry-on baggage Prohibitions

 Airsoft guns are currently not on the TSA prohibited items list.
 However, the list is not intended to be all-inclusive.
 A TSA screener may determine that an item not on this list is prohibited; consequently it may be advisable to place items in checked bags if the items are considered "questionable."

 If an airsoft gun uses external CO2 (Carbon Dioxide) charges, the airsoft gun is acceptable; however, the CO2 charges are not allowed.

-3-1-1 for carry-on baggage = 3.4 oz / 100 ml bottle or less; 1 quart-sized, clear, plastic, zip-top bag; 1 bag per Customer placed in screening bin.
-One-quart bag per person limits the total liquid volume each traveler can bring.
+3-1-1 for carry-on baggage = 3.4 oz / 100 ml bottle or less; 1 quart-sized, clear, plastic, zip-top bag; 1 bag per customer placed in screening bin.
+1 quart-sized bag per person limits the total liquid volume each traveler can bring.
 3.4 oz / 100 ml container size is a security measure.